gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 This list describes a holistic process that divides the work into prioritized pieces.
 Multiple pieces can be worked on in parallel by different people.
 Each piece can be worked on in steps by individuals.
 The amount of work required to complete a step can be easily managed by a single archivist in a small amount of time and every step contributes toward the [accession and curation goals](#accession-and-curation-goals).
 Most importantly, the steps are sequenced in a way that makes partial information about items available to the public without waiting until all steps for that item have been completed.

 ### The importance of sub-accessions
 A key element of the backlog reduction strategy is the division of large accessions into sub-accessions.
-This division breaks the work of processing an entire accession into manageable pieces that can each be started and completed by one person in an estimable amount of time.
+This division breaks the work of processing a large accession into manageable pieces that can each be started and completed by one person in an estimable amount of time.
 It also allows the grouping of similar items which organizes the primary accession and introduces the efficiency of processing like items all at the same time,for example scanning all the negatives in one sub-accession and then creating PDFs from documents in another sub-accession.

 How archivists use sub-accessions is different for the physical backlog than for the digital backlog.